aura-nw/docs/docs/product/pyxis-mobile/getting-started/import-normal-wallet.md

   <source src="/video/pyxis-mobile/Import_EOA.webm" type="video/webm" />
 </video>

-2. Set a passcode for Pyxis app
+2. Set a passcode for Pyxis app (for initial use on the Pyxis mobile app)
 3. Next, please input the necessary field:
 - Type of input
 - Passphrase or private key